Large centrifugal ventilation fan for tunnel and metro duty on the Jitamitra shop floor

 Supply & extract

-Fresh air in, vitiated air out — sized to the design pollutant load and the tunnel or platform air-change target.
-High volume at moderate static, typically 50,000–2,00,000 CMH per fan against 200–1,200 mmWC of duct and shaft resistance.
+Fresh air in, vitiated air out — sized to your specified longitudinal airflow and dilution target for the tunnel or platform.
+High volume at moderate static, typically 50,000–2,25,000 CMH per fan against 200–1,200 mmWC of duct and shaft resistance.

 • 02